/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 4. Run the install.py script with Python

 Impact Pack's FaceSwap nodes work similarly to Reactor but with different parameter options.
+For a comprehensive guide on Impact Pack's face enhancement capabilities, see my ComfyUI Impact Pack complete guide.

 For production environments, Apatero.com has Reactor pre-installed with all models configured, eliminating installation complexity and letting you start headswapping immediately.